devicehive/esp8266-firmware/DeviceHiveESP8266.md

 This example starts PWM with square pulses for 10 seconds, duty cycle is 50%, frequency 1 kHz.

-Return ‘OK’ in status.
-Or ‘Error’ and description in result on error.
+Return "OK" in status.
+Or "Error" and description in result on error.

 *Notes:
 PWM is can be used to generate single or multiple pulses with specific length: